Vivekanand-R/AI-Product-Framework/README.md

             B. Core Value First: It’s a basic, functional version that delivers essential features to real users.
             C. Learn & Iterate: Enables fast feedback, cheap failures, and smarter product evolution.

-Good Start:- What role does an MVP play in minimizing risks during product development?.
-Which essential features should an MVP include to effectively validate key assumptions?.
-In what ways can teams leverage feedback from an MVP to enhance and iterate the product effectively?

 **Example – Samsung Innovation and Human experiences: Samsung Galaxy Market Share and expansion into the global healthcare market:**

 For Example: